khairufde/7daysforecast/README.md

 Best Overall Options:
 <br />

-<p>London and Southampton showed a low chance of rain (<70%) across all 7 days, making them the most reliable choices for an outdoor event.
+<p>London and Southampton showed a low chance of rain (<70%) across all 7 days, making them the most reliable choices for an outdoor event.</p>
 <br />

 Moderate Options (Good 3-day windows: May 30 – June 2):